rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/ossec-hids.md

     <command>firewall-drop</command>
     <location>local</location>
     <level>7</level>
-    <timeout>1200</timeout>
   </active-response>
 ```

 Finally, towards the end of the file you need to add the active response section.
 This section has two parts: the `<command>` section, and the `<active-response>` section.

 The "firewall-drop" script already exists within the `ossec-hids` path.
-It tells `ossec-hids` that if a level of 7 occurs, add a firewall rule to block the IP address for 20 minutes.
-You can change the timeout value.
-Just remember that the configuration file times are all in seconds.
+It tells `ossec-hids` that if a level of 7 occurs, add a firewall rule to block the IP address.

 When you have made all of the configuration changes you need, enable, and start the service.
 If everything starts correctly, you are ready to move on: